Henry Thackthwaite: Second World War

-Thackthwaite is noted in the 1939 NRA as 'Army Officer, Emergency', he joined the Royal Army Service Corps on 30 March 1940 and promoted to Second Lieutenant in May 1940.
+Thackthwaite joined the Royal Army Service Corps on 30 March 1940 and promoted to Second Lieutenant in May 1940.

-The SOE's RF Section came into being in the spring of 1941 to represent those members of the French Resistance who were firmly Gaullist in their loyalties and was separate to F Section.

-RF Section was located at 1 Dorset Square, London and in sequence headed by Capt.
-Eric Piquet-Wicks followed by Lt.Col.
-J.R.H.
-Hutchinson from August 1942 to the autumn of 1943, then (briefly as caretaker) Bickham Sweet-Escott and finally by Lt.Col.
-L.H.
-Dismore.

-From January 1942 onwards, Thackthwaite was making contributions to RF section's 'History'.
-These appear in the National Archives under HS7/123 and HS7/124.

-He is credited elsewhere for recruiting Frederick Cardozo into the SOE while on training exercises in Scotland in 1943.
+The Special Operations Executive's RF Section came into being in the spring of 1941.
+RF Section was located at 1 Dorset Square.
+From January 1942 onwards, Thackthwaite was making contributions to Special Operations Executive RF section's 'History' in 1 Dorset Square, London.
+He is also credited with recruiting Frederick Cardozo into the SOE while on training exercises in Scotland in 1943.

 Operation UNION-I

 On 6 January 1944, Capt.Thackthwaite [alias Procureur], along with US Capt.
 Peter Julien Otiz [alias Chambellan] (OSS) and Camille Monier (BCRA) [alias Magyar alias Léon] were parachuted from a Handley Page Halifax belonging to RAF 138 Squadron and piloted by F/Lieut Pick onto DZ (Drop-zone) Agonie.
 DZ Agonie was near the village of Eymeux, 10 km to the north-east of Romans-sur-Isère.

 Colonel Pierre Fourcaud [alias Sphère] had been scheduled to accompany the team but had broken a leg during training, he joined the group on 8 February 1944, landing at LZ (Landing-zone) Orion.

 The objective of this operation was to assess and co-ordinate the organisation of the local maquis forces in the Vercors covering the three départments of Isère, Drôme and Savoie.
-After landing Thackthwaite and Ortiz changed from civilian jump clothes to military uniforms and according to Thackthwaite became "the first allied liaison officers to appear in uniform in France since 1940".
+After landing, Thackthwaite and Ortiz changed from civilian jump clothes to military uniforms and according to Thackthwaite became "the first allied liaison officers to appear in uniform in France since 1940".

 The Vercors plateau extends over almost 1000 km2 and is over 1000 m above sea level.
 In addition to the resident population, Thackthwaite found about 3000 maquisards, 500 of which were lightly armed and "[who] could be organised into a HQ company supplied with Vickers, mortars and Piats".

 UNION-I led to the much larger UNION-II operation led by Ortiz from 1 August 1944.